kojoYeboah53i/saultel-insurance/README.md

   # map
  - get api keys
  - show specific lat and lon for each health facility
- - show a big map shwow
+ - show a big map show all the health facilities across the country on the map
  -